frontendkris/front-end-developer-challenge/README.md

-# <span style="color: red;">To the recruiter</span>

-Hi, thank you for this task - I really enjoyed working on it!
-I hope everyone will like the results of my work.

-The task was completed in approximately 5 hours.
-Improvements took an additional 3 hours.
 No pre-built styling libraries were used.
 The technological stack includes **Vite**, **React**, and **SCSS**.

 <span style="color: red;">**Original task demo:** [Link](https://front-end-developer-challenge-2a5ipkikh-frontendkris.vercel.app/)</span>